pl3onasm/CLRS/algorithms/graphs/mcbm/README.md

 ### Dinic's Algorithm

-We can adapt the maximum flow algorithm to solve this problem.
-We simply add a super source vertex $s$ and a super sink vertex $t$ to the graph and then add an edge from $s$ to every vertex in $R$ and an edge from every vertex in $L$ to $t$.
-The capacity of each edge is set to 1.
-We then run Dinic's algorithm on this graph and the maximum flow is then the cardinality of the maximum matching and the edges in the residual graph that have a flow of 1 are the edges in the matching.
+We can solve the problem by adapting the maximum flow algorithm.
+We simply add a super source $s$ and a super sink $t$ to the given graph and then add an edge from $s$ to every vertex in $L$ and an edge from every vertex in $R$ to $t$.
+The capacity of all edges is 1.
+Next we run Dinic's algorithm on this graph (since it's the fastest max flow algorithm).
+The maximum flow is then the cardinality of the maximum matching, and the edges with a flow of 1 are the edges that are part of this matching.
 The algorithm runs in $O(\sqrt{V} \cdot E)$ time, thanks to the fact that the graph is unweighted (i.e. all edges have unit capacity) and bipartite.

 Implementation: [BCBM - Maxflow](https://github.com/pl3onasm/AADS/blob/main/algorithms/graphs/mcbm/mcbm-1.c)